Institute for Information Infrastructure Protection: Workshops

 The I3P connects with and engages with stakeholders through workshops and other outreach activities that are often held in partnership with other organizations.
 The workshops encompass a range of topics, some directly related to I3P research projects; others that are intended to bring the right people together to probe a particularly difficult foundational challenge, such as security systems engineering or workforce development.

 Postdoctoral Fellowship Program

-The I3P sponsored a postdoctoral research fellowship program from 2004-2011 that provides funding for a year of research at an I3P member institution.
+The I3P sponsored a postdoctoral research fellowship program from 2004 to 2011 that provides funding for a year of research at an I3P member institution.
 These competitive awards were granted according to the merit of the proposed work, the extent to which the proposed work explored creative and original concepts, and the potential impact of the topic on the U.S. information infrastructure.
 Prospective applicants were expected to address a core area of cyber security research, including trustworthy computing, enterprise security management, secure systems engineering, network response, and recovery, identity management and forensics, wireless computing and metrics, as well as the legal, policy, and economic dimensions of security.